contensis/contensis.github.io/api/delivery-api/accessing-entries/dotnet/entry-get-dotnet.md

 ## Get by String Id

-Gets an entry by it's identifier
+Gets an entry by its identifier

 ### Syntax